Partition Actions in Yorba Linda

-Talkov Law’s attorneys serving Orange County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving Orange County are exceptionally experienced in California partition actions and have conducted over 400 partitions for our satisfied clients.
 California partition actions allows for the division of real property among co-owners.
 This statute provides a legal mechanism for co-owners to divide their real property into separate interests.
 The partition statutes allow for the court to order a partition of the property, either by physically dividing the property or by selling the property and dividing the proceeds among the co-owners.
 The partition statutes also provide for the court to award damages to any co-owner who has been wrongfully excluded from the property.
-The partition statutes also allows for the court to award attorney’s fees and costs to the prevailing party.
+The partition statutes also allows for the court to award attorneys fees and costs to the prevailing party.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: